pkic/pkimm/categories/strategy-and-vision/_index.md

 #### Assessment

 The following is sample evidence that can be used to assess the requirement:
-- documented scope of the PKI
+- Documented scope of the PKI
-- documented business drivers
+- Documented business drivers
-- documented use-cases
+- Documented use-cases
-- documented alignment with the organizational goals
+- Documented alignment with the organizational goals

 #### References